neotekltd/kik-onlyfans-lovable/replit.md

 ## Overview

-This is a full-stack adult content platform built with React, Express.js, and PostgreSQL.
+**Fanixora** is a full-stack adult content platform built with React, Express.js, and PostgreSQL.
 The application uses a monorepo structure with separate client and server directories, implementing a modern web application with real-time features, content management, and subscription-based monetization.
+The platform features a modern OnlyFans-inspired UI with dark theme, gradient design, and professional styling.

 ## User Preferences